 The length of the divorce can vary depending on the parties and their circumstances.
 It can take anywhere from a couple of months to several years.

-How can I serve my spouse in Jefferson County?
+How can I serve my spouse in Louisville?
 If attempts to serve do not work, can I serve by publication?

 You can serve your spouse via personal service, sheriff, or by certified mail.
 Service by publication is not permitted in Jefferson County.

-What are the specific forms I will need to file for a divorce in Jefferson County?
+What are the specific forms I will need to file for a divorce in Louisville, KY?

 You will need to file a Petition for Dissolution, a Court Case Data Form, and a VS-300.
 A summons will be needed for service on the Respondent.

-Where do I file for divorce in Jefferson County?
+Where do I file for divorce in Louisville, Kentucky?

 You must file at the Jefferson County Judicial Center located at 700 W. Jefferson St. in downtown Louisville.